 It's important to reach out for help if you're struggling with low mood or depression so you get the support that you need to help you manage this in a safe, healthy way.

 That feeling when you know you've got a deadline coming up but you just can't bring yourself to do the work.
 Or you've promised that this week you're going to start getting in shape and eating well, but Monday comes and goes with no change in sight.

 You get more and more frustrated and angry at yourself for not doing it, even though it's important to you.

 What's with that?

 Well, the key to motivation is all in your mindset and setting achievable, realistic goals.
 There can be a lot of pressure on your during university, so it's vitally important that you learn the skills to manage this and not fall into a hole of procrastination and denial.

 It's about acknowledging you are the one in control, with the power and not placing emphasis on waiting for motivation to hit.

-Not feeling like you're good enough, pretty enough, smart enough or cool enough can be mentally draining and can act as a huge road block in getting to where you could and should be in life.
+Not feeling like you're good enough can be mentally draining and can act as a huge road block in getting to where you could and should be in life.
 This can create issues around the way you see yourself which in turns impacts on the way you act and behave.

 If you can relate to any of the above, firstly don't worry.

 The first step is recognising that something is 'off' and then taking that step towards talking about it and addressing it.
 There's no better time to reinvent yourself than when your at university.